Session Catalog Designer

 Editing a Catalog

 - Best Practice: When editing a newly added catalog, click Save & Next to step through the setup pages.
-When editing a saved catalog, you can select the pages and tabs to edit just those elements.

-- Note: At any stage you can click Preview to preview the catalog in a new browser window.
+- At any stage you can click Preview to preview the catalog in a new browser window.

 - If editing a configured catalog, go to Manage > Speakers and Sessions > Catalog List.